Today, we will be looking at the candidate experience survey best practices.

 It would help if you approached these reviews appropriately and professionally.
 This is because how you deal with complaints can turn the public opinion of your company based solely on your response.

 If you’ve not heard of it, Glassdoor is a global job and recruiting site.
 But with a difference- it has one of the largest company review databases- which it’s become infamous for.

 Glassdoor reviews allow people to get the inside scoop on company information, with reviews from current and previous employees.

 This includes candidates who have experienced the recruitment process.

 How you deal with negative reviews will do more for your image than leaving them or reacting badly to them publicly.

-The best way to manage this is to acknowledge that the candidate had a bad experience and to encourage them to formally fill out your candidate experience survey as you want to hear more from them about how your candidate experience didn’t meet their expectations.
+The best way to manage this is to acknowledge that the candidate had a bad experience and encourage them to fill out your candidate experience survey formally.
+You want to hear more from them about how your candidate experience didn’t meet their expectations.

-By putting into place the encouragement for all candidates to feedback their experience immediately after the recruitment process, you’re well on your way to limiting the amount of negative reviews that reach public sites.
+By putting into place the encouragement for all candidates to feedback on their experience immediately after the recruitment process, you’re well on your way to limiting the number of negative reviews that reach public sites.

-By having a feedback loop in place- immediately after the recruitment process, you can get more accurate feedback as it’s fresh in the candidate’s mind.
-You’re also encouraging open channels of communication which enables candidates to conveniently and easily relay any information to you.
+By having a feedback loop in place- immediately after the recruitment process, you can get more accurate feedback as fresh in the candidate’s mind.
+You’re also encouraging open communication channels that enable candidates to conveniently and easily relay any information to you.